Although Greenland is the largest island in the world, its wonders and landmarks are surprisingly little known.

 - Qoornoq - Sermersooq.
 Old settlement, inhabited since at least 2200 BC (Saqqaq culture).
 Contains ruins of Inuit and Norse buildings.

 Norse (Viking) heritage

 - Brattahlíð - Kujalleq.
-Erik the Red's estate, established at the end of 10th century AD.
+Erik the Red's estate, established at the end of the 10th century AD.
 Here most likely was built the first Christian church in New World - Þjóðhildarkirkja.
 This small chapel is reconstructed now.
 Another church was built in the 14th century, with tombstones and runes for Ingibjørg's Grave.
 The best farmland in Greenland is here.

 - Kingittorsuaq Runestone and cairns - Qaasuitsup.
 Northernmost Viking site.
 On the summit of this small, rocky island in 1824 was discovered Viking runestone which was located in the group of three cairns.
-Stone was engraved in 12th or 13th century, part of this inscription has not been deciphered and might be a secret, coded message.
+Stone was engraved in the 12th or 13th century, part of this inscription has not been deciphered and might be a secret, coded message.